m-yusuf-malik/SentimentAnalysis/README.md

 # SentimentAnalysis
-To check if a statement in English is positive or negative.
+To check if a statement in English is positive or negative